-Ear vasculitis is the disease that causes the inflammation of the walls of the blood vessels in the ear flaps.
-This results in a possibly severe skin condition on the flap of your dog’s ears.
+Ear vasculitis is a disease that causes the inflammation of the walls of the blood vessels in the ear flaps.
+This results in a possibly severe skin condition on your dog’s ears flap.

 Symptoms of ear vasculitis are red or purple marks on the ear.
 Other than this, it causes crusting of the dogs’ skin.